allymhong/allymhong.github.io/_posts/2022-10-12-fritter-approaches-updated.md

     * user u will have the option to block future Freets linking citation i

 **“Freet,” “Report,” and “Fritter Feed” Synchronizations**
-* Hide Freet from all relevant Feeds and the poster’s User Profile once placed “needing review” or  “under review”
+* Censor Freet from all relevant Feeds and the poster’s User Profile once placed “needing review” or  “under review”
-    * Once a Freet receives a review, it will automatically be hidden; but it will not be removed from the set of relevant Freets within a Feed
+    * Once a Freet receives a review, it will automatically be censored, just as self-flagged Freets are, but with the reason that they are being reviewed; but it will not be removed from the set of relevant Freets within a Feed
-    * Freet display status will now be “hidden”
+    * Freet display status will now be "censored"

 _System may be prone to change_[^2]
 * Delete Freet from all relevant Feeds and User Profile, when # of Freet Reports Received reaches x